 A gloss from the Type-Setter.
-Our editor refers here to the familiar slur on Humphry Repton that he was more a follower of Lancelot ‘Capability’ Brown than an initiator and it is in those terms that I pass his comments on to the Professor.
-He responds as follows:
+Our editor refers here to the familiar slur on Humphry Repton that he was more a follower of Lancelot ‘Capability’ Brown than an initiator and these are the terms that I refer to the Professor, who responds as follows:

 ‘At the start Repton claimed to have learnt most from Brown’s greatest apologists, René Louis, Marquis de Girardin, William Mason, Thomas Whately and (to a lesser extent Brown’s defender) William Gilpin.
 Girardin and Whately described Brown’s landscapes, while William Mason (1724-1797) was amongst Brown’s greatest admirers (‘Bards yet unborn/ Shall pay to Brown that tribute, fitliest paid/ In strains, the beauty of his scenes inspire.’).
 Indeed, when he came to write his red books, Repton quoted more from William Mason than from any of the others.

 That however was the beginning of his career: by 1803 things had changed considerably.
 He turned then from the contemplation of the past to the future, adding to this breviary Brown’s enemy Sir William Chambers; together with the French garden poet, Jacques Delille, and the German/Dane Christian Cay Lorenz Hirschfeld.